-Note: Those who commute by carpool or vanpool should operate to the best of their discretion and consider following public health department recommendations (CDC guidance), such as regularly disinfecting surfaces, adhering to physical distancing where possible, and regular use of face masks.
+Note: Those who commute by carpool should operate to the best of their discretion and consider following public health department recommendations (CDC guidance).

-UW-Madison Transportation Services administers a carpool program for faculty and staff.
+UW Transportation Services administers a carpool program for faculty and staff.
 Carpooling is one way to support the Transportation Services mission of providing innovative transportation solutions while reducing single occupancy vehicles on campus.
-Hundreds of employees are saving money, lowering emissions and reducing traffic congestion by carpooling every day.
+Hundreds of employees are saving money, lowering emissions, and reducing traffic congestion by carpooling every day.

 - Six (6) complimentary, temporary daily parking passes per carpool member, per parking year.
 For use when the main permit is unavailable, or a member cannot ride in the carpool that day.